Areas of Interest:

 I identify as a cishet Latina/Mexican American raised by two immigrant parents.
 I am a First-Generation College Student who understands the experience of steering through a higher educational system not designed for minoritized students.
 I am passionate about helping bicultural individuals navigate a collectivistic and individualistic world.
 I am bilingual and can provide therapy in Spanish, English, or both!

 My Background & Approach:

-I am a 4th-year doctoral student pursuing in my Ph.D. in Counseling Psychology from Auburn University.
-I completed my M.A. in Counseling Psychology.
-I am working under the supervision of Dr. Sophia Aguirre Ph.D., CGP, FAGPA.
-My previous clinical experiences have included providing individual and group therapy to undergraduate and graduate students at the Columbus State University Counseling Center and the Auburn University's Student Counseling & Psychological Services center.
+I am a third-year doctoral student in Counseling Psychology at Auburn University.
+I have completed my degree requirements for an M.A. in Counseling Psychology.
+I am working under the supervision of Dr. Daphne Jones, Ph.D.
+My previous clinical experiences included individual and group therapy to students at Auburn University’s Student Counseling and Psychological Services.

 M.A. in Counseling Psychology, Auburn University

 Outside of work and school, I love spending time with my family, my boyfriend, and our Aussie doodle, Rusell!
 I also love to spend quality time listening to music or podcasts, watching television, running, or going to the nearest boba cafe!